whehdwns/DJcho/README.txt

 What do I need?
-  still working on website design need to add more products, research, etc.
+  still working on website design need to add more project, research, etc.